jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 # Must-read papers and continuous track on Graph Neural Network (GNN) progress

 Many important real-world applications and questions come in the form of graphs, such as social network, protein-protein interaction network, brain network, chemical molecular graph and 3D point cloud.
 Therefore, driven by the above interdisciplinary research, the neural network model for graph data-oriented has become an emerging research hotspot.
-Among them, two of the three pioneers of deep learning, Professor ***Yann LeCun (2018 Turing Award Winner)***, Professor ***Yoshua Bengio (2018 Turing Award Winner)*** and famous Professor ***Jure Leskovec*** from Stanford University AI lab also participated in it.
+Among them, two of the three pioneers of deep learning, Professor ***Yann LeCun (2018 Turing Award Winner)***, Professor ***Yoshua Bengio (2018 Turing Award Winner)*** and famous Professor ***such as Michael Bronstein (Imperial College London), Xavier Bresson (National University of Singapore), Jure Leskovec (Stanford University), Yizhou Sun (University of California, Los Angeles)*** also participated in it.

 This project focuses on GNN, lists relevant must-read papers and keeps track of progress.
 We look forward to promoting this direction and providing some help to researchers in this direction.